RT @MarketWatch: "Three decades of neoliberal policies have decimated the middle class, our economy, and our democracy," writes Nobel winne…

 Stable it is not.
 The Élysée never imagined that it would be a currency on steroids, spiking so high that it hollows out the French industrial core and drives Airbus to the brink.
 As President Nicolas Sarkozy put it in a moment of fury, "we didn't create the euro so that we could no longer build a single aircraft in Europe".

-Otmar Issing, ex-High priest of the European Central Bank, says half the states of West Europe would now be facing currency storms akin to the early 1990s were it not for the fortress strength of EMU.
+Otmar Issing, an ex-High priest of the European Central Bank, says half the states of West Europe would now be facing currency storms akin to the early 1990s were it not for the fortress strength of EMU.

 The yield spreads on Italian, Greek, Portuguese, Spanish, Austrian, and Irish debt would be even higher than they are already, amplifying the effects of the credit crunch and probably making it too dangerous for governments even to think of fiscal rescue plans.
 "People do not seem aware of this.
 They are now taking the advantages of the euro for granted," he said.

 This is true in one sense, although the 1990s ructions stemmed from a fixed link to the D-Mark, a recipe for disaster.
 But such claims and counter-claims hardly touch on the deeper question of whether EMU is a viable undertaking over the long run -- or an "optimal currency area" (OCA) in economic jargon.
 Ten years on, the controversy rages.
 Both sides have enough evidence to say with equal vehemence, "I told you so".
-It all depends which part of the picture you look at.
+It all depends on which part of the picture you look at.

 Let us not forget that the euro is a revolutionary construct.
 Never before have sovereign states of equal weight agreed to abolish their currencies -- some dating back to the Middle Ages -- and tied their destiny to a supranational bank.